wiemkoussani/E-Bus-Travel-Agency-/README.md

 # E-Bus-Travel-Agency-
-once you start the application , you will first have to identify as a client or as an admin , for the record each one has its own functions and purpose
+once you start the application , you will first have to identify as a client or as an admin , for the record each one has its own functions and purposes .

 1 - Client  :